FizaPeerkhan/Statistical-Analysis-of-Factors-Affecting-Customer-Ratings-of-Restaurants/README.md

 ## 📁 Files in This Repo

-- `Zomato_Ratings_Analysis.ipynb` → Main notebook with all analysis, visuals, and statistical tests
+- `statistical-analysis-for-zomato-customer-rating.ipynb` → Main notebook with all analysis, visuals, and statistical tests

 ---